Manaslu Trek with Cost

 - Accomodation: Tourist Hotel in Kathmandu & Tea-house in Trekking

 - Trip Grade: Moderate to Strenuous

-This mountain is located to the west north from Kathmandu at Gorkha district of Nepal.
+This mountain is located in the west north of Kathmandu at the Gorkha district of Nepal.
 The trail of Manaslu Trek is located near to the border of Tibet.
 Trekking to Manaslu opened for foreigners only from 1991 AD.

 As per the local language, the word Manaslu defines “The spirit-mountain”.
 The locals believe that the compassionate and strong deity dwells within its domain.

 Trek to Manaslu offers a great view of some of the high Himalayan peaks in the world like Mount Manaslu, Mount Annapurna, and Mount Dhaulagiri.
 Besides, it also provides to explore hidden cultural villages and outstanding as well as biological diversity.
 Truly to say, Manaslu Trek provides all the trekker a kind of sublime experience which you can’t get in other routes.